davidzoufaly/todoreact/README.md

 - Uses Localstorage instead of DB -> Storing tasks and hide/show option
 - Does not use any state manager (Redux etc.)
-- Use 0 dependencies (exept React, ReactDOM, reactScripts)
+- Uses 0 dependencies (exept React, ReactDOM, reactScripts)
 - Build folder can be run in any browser / Debian like enviroment

 ## App functionality